Oakland Water Quality at a Glance

 2. Seasonal water quality changes: Local reservoirs can develop algae blooms during warmer weather that, while filtered out during treatment, may leave behind compounds causing earthy or musty tastes

-If taste or odor issues persist, contact EBMUD at 1-866-403-2683 for assistance.
-Often, running cold water for a few minutes after periods of non-use can help improve water quality from your tap.
+If taste or odour issues persist, contact EBMUD at 1-866-403-2683 for assistance.
+Running cold water for a few minutes after periods of non-use can often improve water quality at the tap.
+Check our water alert news section for any active notices in the Oakland area.

 Does Oakland have lead in its water system?